Cost Per Acquisition – Complete Guide to Optimize CPA

 • content marketing.

-What Is a Good CPA?
+What is a Good CPA?

 There is no “good CPA” for a business.
 Every business has different goals, prices, and expenses.
 A good CPA differs for each business and highly depends on your Customer Lifetime Value (CLV).